-The technique known as PCR Clamping imparts the ability to resolve single base differences in template strands available to amplify or detect.
-By setting up a competition for the primer site between a BNA sequence and a DNA primer that differ by one base, one can selectively inhibit the amplification of one allele and not interfere with the amplification of the other allele.
-The tighter binding combined with the greater specificity of BNA/DNA duplexes make this process possible.
+The technique known as PCR Clamping imparts the ability to resolve single-base differences in template strands available to amplify or detect.
+By setting up a competition for the primer site between a BNA sequence and a DNA primer that differs by one base, one can selectively inhibit the amplification of one allele and not interfere with the amplification of the other allele.
+The tighter binding combined with greater specificity of BNA/DNA duplexes makes this process possible.
 BNA is much less tolerant of a single base mismatch.
-Also by binding to, or in the vicinity of the primer site one can suppress the amplification of a wild type while amplifying the mutants expressed in the BNA binding region.
-The BNA will selectively suppress the amplification of perfect match (wild type) and not inhibit the amplification of a sequence that differs by as little as one base, i.e. the mutations.
+Also, by binding to or in the primer site's vicinity, one can suppress the amplification of a wild type while amplifying the mutants expressed in the BNA binding region.
+The BNA will selectively suppress the amplification of perfect match (wild type) and not inhibit the amplification of a sequence that differs by as little as one base, i.e., the mutations.